lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 Alexander discussed this extensively in The Nature of Order, and it is the aspect of the intellectual paradigm he offers which is the most at odds - at least on the surface - with the Cartesian paradigm.

-Toward a new design method for systems
+## Toward a new design method for systems

 As mentioned earlier, systemic change requires structured design methods, just like engineers or designers have structured methods to build objects.
 However, designing systems is extremely challenging because of their very complex nature.

 The design discipline, as we think about it today, is still strongly anchored in a mechanistic/reductionist view of the world, focussing on elements and parts.
 Worse sometimes design places appearance before function.

-If we want systemic change for the better there is a danger of trying to solve systemic problems using a reductionist approach
+If we want systemic change for the better there is a danger of trying to solve systemic problems using a reductionist approach[^8],[^20].

-# 8, 20
-.
 The promise of quick technological fixes can be seductive, but as we discussed earlier this can have disastrous effect when dealing with large systems.

 As Albert Einstein famously said – &quot;We can&#39;t solve problems by using the same kind of thinking we used when we created them_._&quot; Donella Meadows number one leverage point was the ability to transcend paradigm.

 Can we imagine a design discipline that grows with its roots in the systems thinking paradigm ?

-From designing to patterning
+## From designing to patterning

 Indeed, in the last few years  new schools of thought have emerged in the design field.
 Pioneered by developers seeking to improve their ability to deal with complex software building projects, agile methodologies embed in their process several principles common to pattern languages and permaculture approach: (iterative steps, structure-preserving unfolding, adaptive instead of predictive approach, use of feedback …).

-Interestingly Ward Cunningham, inventor of the wiki and one of the main actors of the extreme programming methodology and the Agile Manifesto was directly influenced by Alexander
+Interestingly Ward Cunningham, inventor of the wiki and one of the main actors of the extreme programming methodology and the Agile Manifesto was directly influenced by Alexander[^21],.

-# 21
-.

 Another school of thought, Design Thinking, also aims to tackle complex design problems with principles common to the ones we have seen (using the creative/intuitive mind to complement analytical thinking, focusing on process before form, etc…)